HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Structural Patterns.md

 ### Solution

 To solve this issue, all you have to do is to apply the open/closed principle.
-For every feature that can be arbitrarily added to some simple class, you need to create a `Decorator` that extends the features of classes using inheritance and composition at the same time.
+For every feature that can be arbitrarily added to some a simple class, you need to create a `Decorator` that extends the features of classes using inheritance and composition at the same time.
 The neat thing about this pattern is that the `Decorator`s will have polymorphically the same type as the simple class due to inheritance. `Decorator`s will also be able to control instances of the simple class because of composition.

 ![decorator](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC23MDNotes/master/Markdown%20Lecture%20Notes%20and%20Lab%20Exercises/uml/decorator.png)